 12. Shopping on Bold Street

 In the mood for a little shopping and people watching?
 Take a stroll down to Bold Street.
-There’s enough funky boutiques, vintage clothing stores, coffee shops and quirky street performers to keep you entertained for hours.
+There are enough funky boutiques, vintage clothing stores, coffee shops and quirky street performers to keep you entertained for hours.

 If you’re an international food fan, Bold Street’s mouth-watering selection of fare includes South American, German, Mexican, Thai, Indian and others.